Jump to accessibility statement Jump to content

 Training resources

-We also provide short training video clips including a clip about how best to provide individualised feedback to children on their social conversation as well clips illustrating how to set up and play some of the games.
+We also provide short training video clips including a clip about the importance of feedback to children as well clips illustrating how to set up and play some of the games.

 Who has developed the CoSI programme and what we have done so far?

-This is a Nuffield-funded project, led by the University of Kent, in partnership with the University of Manchester, the University of Sheffield and University College London (see our ‘People‘ tab).
-Our COSI programme has been co-produced with teachers from the beginning.
+This is a project, led by the University of Kent, in partnership with the University of Manchester, the University of Sheffield and University College London (see our ‘People‘ tab).
+Our Conversation for Social Interaction (CoSI) programme has been co-produced with teachers from the beginning.
 This started with a long period of consultation in the summer of 2022, which included a national questionnaire, detailed teacher interviews and teacher focus-group discussion.
 This helped us establish our first draft of the programme, guiding our development of teacher training materials and child-facing activities and materials.

 What is the CoSI team currently working on?